 - B-M1.
-The NYISO shall ensure that the thermal, voltage, short-circuit, and stability performance of the NYS Bulk Power System, as planned, is in accordance with NYSRC thermal, voltage, fault duty, and stability assessment criteria.
+The NYISO shall ensure that the thermal, voltage, short-circuit, and stability performance of the NYS Bulk Power System, as planned, is in accordance with NYSRC thermal, voltage, fault duty, and stability assessment criteria, and applicable NPCC Criteria.
 (B-R1 through B-R3 and B-R7) - B-M2.
 The NYISO shall assess the risks and system performance resulting from the extreme contingencies in Table B, and shall utilize measures, where appropriate, to reduce the frequency of occurrence of such contingencies, or to mitigate the consequences that are indicated as a result of testing for such contingencies.
 (B-R4) - B-M3.
-The NYISO shall demonstrate that the system is planned considering ease of system restoration.
+The NYISO shall develop, maintain, and execute procedures to evaluate system expansion or reconfiguration plans and identify their impact on the NYCA SRP.
+This process shall be performed every year as part of the NYISO annual transmission assessment.
+Any impacts identified shall be described in terms of how and where the SRP may need to be modified, and made available to the NYISO Operating Group and the operating function of the appropriate transmission owners for consideration in the annual review and update of NYISO and transmission owner restoration plans as required by Reliability Rule G-R1.
 (B-R5) - B-M4.
 The NYISO shall establish and maintain a procedure for developing a list of NYS Bulk Power System facilities.
 On request, the NYISO shall submit this procedure and list of NYS Bulk Power System facilities to the NYSRC for review.
 The NYS Bulk Power System facilities list shall be published in the annual NYISO "Load and Capacity Data Report" or other publication approved by the NYSRC.
 (B-R6)